JarJarBernie/jimmybox5/README.md

 ## Made for PHP professionals and E-Commerce developers

 Works out of the box with Oxid EE/PE, Shopware PE.
-Comes with Zend Guard Loader and IonCube Loader
+Comes with Zend Guard Loader and IonCube Loader.

 ##### Performance: Try NFS share instead of the synced folder.
 Just uncomment in your Vagrantfile